-Having worked 17 Olympics, Hürzeler knows a few things about timing, but he's also quick to admit "timekeeping is always the same thing."
+Having worked 17 Olympics, Hürzeler knows a few things about timing.
+But he’s also quick to admit “timekeeping is always the same thing.
+You have a start.
+You have a finish line.”
 And while Omega wants to improve the technology that tracks those exact instances, the latest upgrades in the system must also look beyond simple timing.

 “Today it is more important for television,” he said.
 “It is a TV show at the end.
 For this reason we have to work a lot for graphics systems.”

-With 1,000 test races under their belts, Omega is ready for the bobsled changes in Sochi, and they feel this tool will not only enlighten television viewers but also benefit bobsled teams.
+With 1,000 test races under their belts, Omega is ready for the bobsled changes in Sochi.
+And they feel they have a tool that will not only enlighten television viewers but also benefit bobsled teams.

 The McLaren-led team, which designed Britain’s new bobsled, clamored for race results during tests, Hürzeler said.
 The new data can show the exact line of the sled in relation to the track and every possible acceleration and deceleration point along the way, a key piece of information on a Sochi track that includes three uphill sections.
 McLaren modified its sled based on the data received.

 With 230 tons of equipment brought to Sochi, including 30 public and 90 sports scoreboards and 48 miles of cables and optical fiber, Omega has also made some tweaks to the speed skating electronic start system that debuted in Vancouver.